FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Introduction

 \section{Introduction}

-Meta-learning has attracted growing attention recently, owing to its capability to learn from several tasks and generalize to unseen ones.
-From the Optimization-based point of view, meta-learning can be formulated as a bi-level optimization problem, consisting of two optimization levels.
-At the outer level, a meta-learner extracts the meta-knowledge (the \textit{how to learn } knowledge) from specific tasks, whereas at the inner level, each specific task is learned via a base-learner.
-Among different approaches to meta-learning, in optimization-based methods (please refer to ) the meta-learner \textit{learn how to optimize} the task-specific base learners.
-In other words, both the meta and base learners are (usually gradient descent) optimizers.
-Then the meta-knowledge can be considered as the step-size, gradient, or anything that can affect or improve the inner-level optimizers.
+\IEEEPARstart{M}{eta-learning} has attracted growing attention recently, owing to its capability to learn from several tasks and generalize to unseen ones.
+From the optimization-based point of view, meta-learning can be formulated as a bi-level optimization problem, consisting of two optimization levels.
+At the outer level, a meta-learner extracts the meta-knowledge (the \textit{how to learn } knowledge) from a number of specific tasks, whereas at the inner level, each specific task is solved via a base-learner.
+Among different approaches to meta-learning \cite{hospedales2021meta}, in optimization-based methods the meta-learner \textit{learns how to optimize} the task-specific base learners.
+In other words, both the meta and base learners are usually gradient descent-based optimizers.
+Then, the meta-knowledge can be the step-size, gradient information, or anything that can affect or improve the inner-level optimizers.